Finn Kelly: Storylines

 Returning to Erinsborough, Finn lies to Susan that Bea is at a cabin in the woods and convinces her to help him persuade her to come home.
 However he soon admits his memories have returned and tells Susan he wants them to start a new life together, as she has cared for him more than anyone else.
 When Susan tries to call the police, Finn ties her up and digs a grave for her in the woods, but slips climbing out and hits his head on a rock, paralysing him.
 The water he used to soften the ground then fills the grave, drowning him.
 After finding and rescuing Susan and Aster, Elly finds Finn's body and attempts to bury him when the police arrive.
 She is charged with his murder, which is later downgraded to voluntary manslaughter.
 Finn reappears as Susan watches his video diaries and visualises him, so she can understand his state of mind and motives for the events that led up to his death.
 Susan later uses a visualisation technique to get closure over Finn and Finn begins being constantly reimagined in her mind for a little while.
 Susan imagines Finn once again in 2022 during a Ramsay Street party when she is thinking of people who are no longer with them.
+Whilst she reflects on the others as people who have been lost, she suggests that Finn was someone who was "just lost".